Robh96/Evopt/README.md

     *   **`evopt` Use**: You can define the hyperparameters and their ranges, use a validation set to evaluate the model's performance with different hyperparameter settings, and then use `evopt` to find the best hyperparameter configuration.

 4.  **Optimising Engineering Designs**:
-    *   **Scenario**: You're designing an engineering component (e.g., an airfoil, a bridge, or a circuit) and want to find the dimensions or material properties that maximise performance (e.g., lift, strength, or efficiency).
+    *   **Scenario**: You're designing an engineering component (e.g., an airfoil, a bridge, or a circuit) and want to find the dimensions or material properties that maximize performance (e.g., lift, strength, or efficiency).
     *   **`evopt` Use**: You can create a simulation or model of the component's performance, define the design parameters and their constraints, and then use `evopt` to find the optimal design.

 ## Key Advantages

-*   **Ease of Use**: Simple API for defining parameters, evaluator, and optimisation settings.
+*   **Ease of Use**: Simple API for defining parameters, evaluator, and optimization settings.
 *   **Derivative-Free**: Works well for problems where derivatives are unavailable or difficult to compute.
-*   **Robustness**: CMA-ES is a powerful optimisation algorithm that can handle non-convex and noisy problems.
+*   **Robustness**: CMA-ES is a powerful optimization algorithm that can handle non-convex and noisy problems.
 *   **Organization**: Automatic directory management and logging for easy tracking and analysis.

 ## Installation